stereolabs/zed-openni/README.md

 ## NiTE 2 integration
 The ZED OpenNI2 driver is compatible with the NiTE v2.2 framework.
-To execute the precompiled example available with NiTE simply copy the ZED driver file (`libzeddriver.so` or `libzeddriver.dll`) in the folder `Samples/Bin/OpenNI2/Drivers` under the root of the NiTE installation folder.
+To execute the precompiled example available with NiTE simply copy the ZED driver file (`libzeddriver.so` [Linux] or `libzeddriver.dll` [Windows])in the folder `Samples/Bin/OpenNI2/Drivers` under the root of the NiTE installation folder.
 NiTE will automatically load the new driver searching for a connected ZED camera when starting.

 ## License